REVIEWS

 However, when navigating downhill sections, the gearbox tends to hold onto gears, giving me the distinct impression that the Prado thought I was towing due to the way it used engine compression braking during any measurable descent.
 It’s good news, though, if you’re planning to tow anything more substantial than a Venter trailer…

 Where it truly shines, as is the Prado way, is off the beaten track—far beyond anything even remotely resembling gravel tracks.
 We subjected it to some rigorous off-road challenges, and it breezed through most obstacles in the region of Grade 3 to 3.5, possibly 4 in some circles, with its off-roading tools proving handy when the going gets tough.
-Select 4-Low and how its electronic brain should apply traction with the rotary selector, and it makes easy work of most obstacles.
+Select 4-Low with the rotary selector, and its electronic brain should apply traction and make easy work of most obstacles.
 On occasions when it couldn’t find traction, it was a simple matter of selecting the rear-locking differential, and it easily crawled out of any situation.
 Its off-track competence is further helped by its camera array, which can project side clearances as well as give a frontal view to help with the limited front visibility that stems from its high-rise bonnet line.

 <